-Alzheimer’s Disease Could Single-Handedly Collapse Medicare, Medicaid
+Alzheimer’s Disease Could Single-Handedly Collapse Medicare/Medicaid

 — Alz Society NI (@AlzSocNI) March 8, 2017

 Forman said that when a person has a habit of misplacing their keys or occasionally walks into a room and forgets why they did so, it can certainly be an annoyance.
-It may be caused by stress or distraction, but it’s a far cry from the inevitably fatal consequences of advanced dementia.
-It is important to understand the differences because there is a danger of dismissing clear symptoms as “senior moments” and thus failing to identify the disease as it progresses.
+It may be caused by stress, or distraction, but it’s a far cry from the inevitably fatal consequences of advanced dementia.
+It is important to understand the differences, because there is a danger of dismissing clear symptoms as “senior moments” and thus failing to identify the disease as it progresses.

 Even though there is no cure for Alzheimer’s at this point in time, early detection is critical because there are effective drugs that can slow the progress of the disease.
 Other illnesses and causes can mimic dementia, but dementia itself is one of the most severe symptoms and usually accompanies later stages of Alzheimer’s disease.